This is a farm aiming to accomplish resilient agriculture and demonstrate the unique

 Previous Volunteers have come for learning agroecology practices.
 This is a great place to learn hands on.
 We are applying biointensive sustainable farming methods and love for our volunteers to treat this place also as a hands on agroecology school.
 Moreover volunteers will share with a four generation Galapaguenian family (among the founding families in Galapagos), and be part of our project to demonstrate sustainable living alternatives are possible in Galapagos.
 Our project includes bioconstruction with bamboo.

 We need help with overall farming tasks.
 We are at a research/experimentation phase and so need help particularly with establishing new areas as crops and/or edible forest.
-Hard work is a common part of our daily work and we start really really early.
+Hard work is a common part of our daily work and we start really early.
 If you are not a morning person or have back/physical injuries/ills this is most probably not the place for you.
+If you dislike humidity, this is definitely not the place for you.

 We always welcome bioconstruction enthusiasts, and if you are particularly creative in the kitchen, we are looking for help to innovate with the farm's produce.
 We love those who are keen (and have the skill) to help us maintain/fix old structures.